DEPARTMENT OF STATE

 12.9.2.3.5 Original signature and board-approved seal of the licensed surveyor in responsible charge,

-12.9.2.3.6 Consumer's name,
+12.9.2.3.6 Ultimate User’s name,

-12.10.1 The surveyor shall make a reasonable effort to maintain records, including names or initials of all personnel, date of performance, reference to field data, such as book number, loose leaf pages and other relevant data.
+12.10 Maintenance of Records.
+The surveyor shall make a reasonable effort to maintain records, including names or initials of all personnel, date of performance, reference to field data, such as book number, loose leaf pages and other relevant data.

 12.12.1 Electronically Transmitted Documents.
-Documents including drawings, specifications and reports, that are transmitted electronically to a client or a governmental agency shall have the computer-generated seal removed from the original file, unless signed with a digital signature as defined in 12.12.2.
+Documents including drawings, specifications and reports, that are transmitted electronically to a client or a governmental agency shall have the computer-generated seal removed from the original file, unless signed with a digital signature as defined in subsection 12.12.2.
 After removal of the seal the electronic media shall have the following inserted in lieu of the signature and date: This document originally issued and sealed by (Name of sealer), containing the original seal, signature and date of the licensee may be duplicated by photocopy or electronic scanning processes and distributed either in hardcopy or electronic medium.
-The scanned digital files of properly certified documents are not subject to the requirements of this paragraph.
-The electronic submission of CAD, vector or other files subject to easy editing are subject to the requirements of this paragraph.
+The scanned digital files of properly certified documents are not subject to the requirements of this subsection.
+The electronic submission of CAD, vector or other files subject to easy editing are subject to the requirements of this subsection.
 Easy editing is based on the file consisting of separate elements that can be individually modified or deleted.

-12.12.2 Documents to be electronically transmitted that are signed using a digital signature, shall contain the authentication procedure in a secure mode and a list of the hardware, software and parameters used to prepare the document(s).
+12.12.2 Documents to be electronically transmitted that are signed using a digital signature, shall contain the authentication procedure in a secure mode and a list of the hardware, software and parameters used to prepare the documents.
 Secure mode means that the authentication procedure has protective measures to prevent alteration or overriding of the authentication procedure.
 The term "digital signature" shall be an electronic authentication process that is attached to or logically associated with an electronic document.
 The digital signature shall be:

 12.12.2.1 Unique to the licensee using it;